| ⇦ |

 Apomixis is an asexual type of reproduction in which the plant embryos grow from egg cells without being fertilized by pollen-the male part of the plant.
 In citrus, apomictic embryos arise from maternal sporophytic tissue like nucellus and integuments in ovule.
 This type of embryony is called adventive embryony.

-- Which one of the following is the characteristic of epithelial tissues
+- Which of the following is responsible for peat formation?

 Question Type: Memory